MagniteEngineering/fledge.polyfill/specifications/auctions.md

 ### `runAdAuction(config<AuctionConfig>)`

-When a "user" lands on a "seller's" page, this API method will allow them run an auction.
-The method accepts one parameter, an configuration `Object` that is of the type [`<AuctionConfig>`](#types).
+When a "user" lands on a "seller's" page, this API method will allow them to run an auction.
+The method accepts one parameter, a configuration `Object` that is of the type [`<AuctionConfig>`](#types).

 #### Auction Flow Diagram